ocaml/ocaml.org/data/tutorials/lg_04_labels.md

 The declaration `~foo:foo` creates a variable called simply `foo`, so if you need the value just use plain `foo`.

-However, thing get complicated for two reasons: first, the shorthand form `~foo` (equivalent to `~foo:foo`), and second, when you call a function that takes a labelled or optional argument using the shorthand form.
+However, things get complicated for two reasons: first, the shorthand form `~foo` (equivalent to `~foo:foo`), and second, when you call a function that takes a labelled or optional argument using the shorthand form.